 Related Reading: 9 Problems Almost Every Couple Faces During The First Year Of Marriage

 Cover them up in Nutella and lick them good and proper.
 Whipped cream tastes good as well.
 Is jam you jam?
 Well then, why not?

 Consider this a marriage lesson you cannot miss.
 Marriage does have a tendency to take out the spark from your sex life and make things routine and mundane.
 But keep working on it and you might just be able to keep the erotic spark alive in your relationship.
 Don’t keep thinking that things are not the same anymore.
 Things like this happen in the first year, take it in your stride.

 4. You can lean on your spouse

-This is mostly for the men out there; it’s okay if you have had too many pegs and can barely stand up.
-Let your wife carry you home for a change.
-It will require a lot of cussing and dragging you through the road to get to the cab, but let her.
-There’s no need to feel guilty about it.
-Drunk or not drunk, it’s okay to lean on your partner on your off days.
-They have the strength to carry you.
-One of the most important marriage lessons.
+This is mostly for the men out there; it’s okay if you have had one too many drinks and can barely stand up.
+Let your wife help you home for a change.
+It will require a lot of cussing and dragging you through the road to get to the cab, but let her be there for you once in a while.

 5. Do not go out of touch